suriyaprakhash/servlet-vs-reactive/README.md

-# Demystifying Blocking vs. Non-Blocking Web Requests
+# Blocking vs Non-blocking benchmark

-This corresponds to the medium post [here](https://medium.com/p/ef95ca9f02b7/edit)
+This corresponds to the medium post [here](https://medium.com/p/ef95ca9f02b7/edit), making it as a bechmarking tool for Spring boot's web and webflux.

 ## Pre-requiste